Atrix256/FalcorPathTracer/readme.md

 * depth of field, before specular?

 * is falcor next to this project? when i have it that way, it seems to have found it... ?!?!?!
+ * yep.
+Maybe falcor registers somehow like via an environment variable?

 * Read Aras' stuf before too long